-Impact: children had access to activities which they would not otherwise have been able to attend (such as the Dalesdown and Truleigh Hill residentials) which increased Cultural Capital and physical and emotional well-being; children had the opportunity to socialise after school when they would not have otherwise been able to; basic needs were met such as clothing and providing breakfast.
+Impact: children had access to activities which they would not otherwise have been able to attend which increased Cultural Capital and physical and emotional well-being.

 Externally provided programmes

 Please include the names of any non-DfE programmes that you used your pupil premium (or recovery premium) to fund in the previous academic year.